One-Loop Radiative Correction to the Triple Higgs Coupling in the Higgs Singlet Model: Introduction

 {In} the following, we will make a careful analysis of the triple $h$ coupling up to one-loop level in this model in the SM limit.
 There will be an universal deviation from the SM predictions for the $hVV$, $hf\bar{f}$ couplings arising from the wave-function renormalization constant $\delta{Z_h}$.
 The numerical results show that the universal correction is small.
 For the triple $h$ coupling, there are still $hHH,hhHH$ couplings (see Appendix \ref{app:A}) in this limit.
-When the mass of the additional scalar is [90,150] GeV and the coupling $\lambda_{\Phi{S}}$ is order one, the radiative correction to the triple $h$ coupling can be $40\%$ or even larger in the vicinity of double Higgs production.
-It may be measured at future hadron colliders and electron-positron colliders.\\ {This} paper is organized as follows.
-In Sec.~\ref{sec:2}, we give a detailed description of the model including the theoretical constraints on the parameter space and the radiative correction to the triple $h$ \& $hZZ$ couplings.
-In Sec.~\ref{sec:3}, we present the numerical results.
-Sec.~\ref{sec:4} is devoted to the conclusions and discussions.
+When the mass of the additional scalar is not much heavy and the coupling $\lambda_{\Phi{S}}$ is order one, the radiative correction to the triple $h$ coupling can be large in the vicinity of double Higgs production.
+It may be measured at future electron-positron colliders.

+{This} paper is organized as follows.
+In Sec.~\ref{sec:model}, we give a detailed description of the model and analyze the theoretical constraints on parameter space including bounded from below, perturbative unitarity and global minimum conditions.
+In Sec.~\ref{sec:deviation}, we firstly compute the analytic radiative correction expressions to the triple $h$ \& $hZZ$ couplings in the SM limit.
+Then we present the numerical results and detectability at future high energy colliders.
+Sec.~\ref{sec:conclusion} is devoted to the conclusions and discussions.
 Feynman rules, related Feynman diagrams and calculational details are collected in the Appendix.